20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 #### Colouring

 One of the values we get out of our accretion disk model is a temperature $T$.
 If we assume that the accretion disk is a blackbody radiator, there's a 1:1 mapping between every temperature, and the human perception of this colour.
 This forms a line across our colour space, and this relation from temperature to colour is known as the [plankian locus](https://en.wikipedia.org/wiki/Planckian_locus).
-Working this out directly is nontrivial - although an implementation is provided [here](https://github.com/20k/20k.github.io/blob/master/code/wormholes/blackbody.cpp) because I had the code lying around anyway[^hobbies], but wikipedia provides a useful approximation which you could use directly [here](https://en.wikipedia.org/wiki/Planckian_locus#Approximation).
-Note that this gives you a value in the [xyY colour space](https://en.wikipedia.org/wiki/CIE_1931_color_space#CIE_xy_chromaticity_diagram_and_the_CIE_xyY_color_space), where Y is brightness and is arbitrary
+Working this out directly is nontrivial, though wikipedia also provides a useful approximation [here](https://en.wikipedia.org/wiki/Planckian_locus#Approximation).
+I've provided both of these methods over [here](https://github.com/20k/20k.github.io/blob/master/code/wormholes/blackbody.cpp), as I'd already implemented most of this in the past[^hobbies]

-[^hobbies] My hobbies may not be the same as everyone else's
+[^hobbies]: My hobbies may not be the same as everyone else's

 If you run the accretion disk temperatures through this process, you'll be surprised to learn the colour of a real accretion disk: